Do you want to be your own boss?

 You may be surprised to see this step come so early.
 Many people confuse branding with marketing, and think that it’s about getting the word out.
 Others think it’s just about your logo design.
 It’s not.

-Julia Melymbrose, co-founder of creative studio Chocolate & Caviar, wrote a tutorial about creating a profitable freelance business brand, in which she recommends defining your brand based on three key elements: proposition, personality, and purpose.
-She also provides a free branding worksheet.
+Julia Melymbrose, co-founder of creative studio Chocolate & Caviar, wrote a tutorial about creating a profitable freelance business brand.

 7. Build a Website